walaj/VariantBam/README.md

 Note that for the allele-specific extraction, there will be false negatives (reads not extracted) if a read has a sequencing error within the motif.

 Tool comparison
 ---------------

-In comparing with other avaiable BAM filtering tools, VariantBam provides the following novel features:
+In comparing with other avaiable BAM filtering tools, VariantBam provides the following additional features:

 > 1. The ability to filter specifically on read clipping, orientation and insert size (all important for structural variation), while taking into account the per-base phred quality.
 > 2. Use of interval trees to efficiently determine if a read or read mate overlaps a region.